open-home-dev/asyncapi/Readme.md

     Apache License, Version 2.0, (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0) MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

+The test files contained in the `fixtures` directory are copied from the [AsyncAPI spec repository](https://github.com/asyncapi/spec) and are licensed under the Apache 2.0 License

 ## Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.